 The Web Browser object, as its name suggests, is a way of bringing the World Wide Web into your RezMela scenes.
 It is based on Google’s Chrome browser, and has much of the functionality of a desktop or mobile browser, along with some extra features for RezMela.

 Here’s what it looks like when you first create it:

-If you see a blank page instead of the Google page, check your viewer settings (see below).
+If you dont see the Wikipedia page, check your viewer settings (see below).

 The home page is the Google search engine.
 To the top left are seven buttons (explained below) and on the top right is a blank rectangle to allow easy selection (by clicking and holding in that area).

 That top-right rectangle is necessary because the main part of the object is the browser itself, and clicking there will interact with the web page displayed.

 If you click on the main section of the Web Browser object, where the web pages are displayed, the object will appear highlighted by an orange border, and you are now interacting with the browser.

 You can click links, enter text, copy text and images (using Ctrl+C), and so on, just like with any browser.
 There are some differences – for example, right-click doesn’t give you a browser context menu, and there is no back or forward button – but in general it’s a fully featured browser.

 To exit the interactive mode, just press the Esc key, or click somewhere else.